dchudz/predcomps/notes/large-N-limit.md

+**This is a note about how the weights are (should be) constructed.
+The observation here is that our estimated APCs do not approach the theoretical APCs in the limit as we get more data.
+This is a clue that we should tweak the definition of the weights, but I haven't implemented such an improvement yet.**

 ## Large $N$ Limit

 As we get more data, it would be nice if the APC we compute tends toward the right answer, equation (2) of [Gelman and Pardoe 2007](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9531.2007.00181.x/abstract).
 I don't care about asymptotics as much as some people, but if we don't get the right answer in the limit, that's at least a clue that we might not be doing as well as we can for smaller $N$.
 This note shows that unless we adjust the weighting function as we get more data, we won't have that nice property.